fellowhacker/Youtube-Search-Engine/README.md

 # Youtube-Search-Engine
 A search for youtube videos.
-## This uses YouTube Data API v3's search functionality to search for the video.
+## This uses YouTube Data API v3's search functionality to search for videos.
 -------------------

 ## Note :